 Some of the best learning you can get is online these days.
 These are some of the best courses I have taken and have offered me the best bang for my buck!

 Simple Pin Courses – Kate Ahl teaches numerous strategies that you need to know as a blogger.
 I have taken both her Simple Pin Master Course and How to Master Tailwind.
 If you want to blog, you need to know how to use Pinterest.
+Be sure to join her facebook community as well for ongoing support and help.

 – Scrivener is my go-to tool for writing my fiction stories.
 I love it because I often create works with loads of characters, so I can keep everything organized.
 It’s also useful for tracking your progress as you write your stories.